Japanese Prime Minister Shinzo Abe has paid respects at a Tokyo war shrine that many of Japan's neighbors see as a symbol of its militaristic past.

 The Shinto shrine honors Japan's nearly 2.5 million war dead, including 14 convicted World War II war criminals.

-Earlier, foreign ministry spokesman Qin Gang slammed Mr. Abe's visit as "absolutely unacceptable to the Chinese people."
+China's foreign ministry spokesman Qin Gang immediately slammed Mr. Abe's visit as "absolutely unacceptable to the Chinese people" and demanded Tokyo "reflect on its history of aggression."

 "The Chinese government expresses strong outrage and protest and solemnly condemns Japanese leaders ruthlessly trampling the feelings of the Chinese people and people of other war-affected Asian countries and bluntly challenging historical justice and human conscience."